MSU-ICS460-01-Team03/Project-temp/README.md

 <h1> ToDo List </h1>

 GUI/CMD Line
-  - [ ] Implement CMD parameter inputs
+  - [ ] -s option completed, -t and -d are grabbed from command line but need to be implemented still

 WindowFrames (Both Client/Server)
   - [ ] TBD NEEDS DISCUSSION OF WHAT IS TO BE DONE